KristianMSchmidt/Flask-8-puzzle/README.md

 Info from the backend solution process such as running time and the number of moves in the found solutions is rendered to the user, making the app a nice demonstration of the strengths and weaknesses of the different search algorithms.

 http://kristianmschmidt.pythonanywhere.com/puzzle

+I originally made a version of the backend to this project as an assignment to the online 'micro-master in Artificial intelligence' at Columbia University.
+Since then I've fine-tuned the algorithms, designed a responsive front-end and put it all together using Flask.